Arthur Baynham (1881-1913)

 Ann married again in 1918, to Edward Anslow.

-She appears in the 1939 Register as Ann Anslow, “Housewife” and is still living at 14 Oxford Street, Pleck, Walsall; with her are her husband Edward who is a “Watchman (unemployed)” and her two children Arthur Edward William (35) who is recorded as “Invalid (incap:)” and Howard (28) who is working as a “Motor driver (all classes)”.
-Howard nearly lost his driving licence in 1933, as reported in the Walsall Observer of 2nd December:
+She appeared in the 1939 Register as Ann Anslow, “Housewife” and was still living at 14 Oxford Street, Pleck, Walsall.
+Living with her were her husband Edward who was an unemployed watchman and her two children Arthur Edward William (35) who was recorded as invalid (incap:) and Howard (28) who was working as a motor driver (all classes).

 That a good turn was being done for one of them by giving him a lift home was the plea put forward when three young men were summoned in respect of a number of inter-related motoring offences.
 Howard Baynham (22), 14 Oxford Street, was summoned for carrying more than one pillion rider when driving a motor-cycle in Oxford Street on Saturday night, November 11, and Frank Marshall (21), 25 Collins Street, and Norman Howard (20).
 13 West Bromwich Road, who were the pillion riders, were summoned for aiding and abetting Baynham.
 In addition.
 Baynham was summoned for driving the motor-cycle when not covered by third-party insurance, and Marshall, the owner of the machine, was summoned for permitting Baynham to do so.
 Baynham and Marshall were each fined 40s. and Howard was ordered to pay 10s.
 A road transport driver by occupation, Baynham pleaded that he would lose his livelihood if disqualified from driving, and the Bench therefore decided not to disqualify him, although the Chairman warned him that he would run that risk if not more careful in future.